 McVay emphasized that taking the Level 2 HESI is optional, and only for assessment purposes to set them up for success as they approach the NCLEX-RN.
 “It’s NCLEX-style questions.
 They get two tries,” McVay said.
 “We don’t want them to feel pressured, because we don’t want them to feel bad if they don’t make it.
 If they don’t get it, that just means they need that information.
 They need that information to pass the NCLEX-RN.
 It’s just an assessment to place them in the right level.”

 We hope that this information was helpful for your nursing journey.
-If you have any questions regarding LPN advanced placement or admissions into our programs, please email email@example.com
+If you have any questions regarding LPN advanced placement or admissions into our programs, please click here to be directed to the request information form, and an admissions advisor will contact you, or email email@example.com.